kakyoism/kkappkit/README.md

 - consolidate the GUI and CLI mode easily.
 - generate the GUI based on a config file.
 - focus on writing main logic and designing data model;
-- handle default values, presets, and per-parameter documentation.
+- handle default values, presets, and per-parameter help documentation.
 - allow user to quickly modify the data model and doc, and reflect the changes onto the UI for free.
 - keep the app transparent by giving user useful diagnostics (more on this later).